PaddlePaddle/Paddle/doc/cluster/aws/paddlepaddle_on_aws_with_kubernetes.md

 * Instances run on Debian, the official IAM, and the filesystem is aufs instead of ext4.
 * Kubernetes node use instance storage, no EBS get mounted.
 Master use a persistent volume for etcd.
 * Nodes are running in an Auto Scaling Group on AWS, auto-scaling itself is disabled, but if some node get terminated, it will launch another node instead.
 * For networking, we use ip-per-pod model here, each pod get assigned a /24 CIDR.
-And the whole vpc is a /16 CIDR, No overlay network at this moment, we will add Calico solution later on.
+And the whole vpc is a /16 CIDR, No overlay network at this moment, we will use Calico solution later on.
 * When you create a service with Type=LoadBalancer, Kubernetes will create and ELB, and create a security group for the ELB.
 * Kube-proxy sets up two IAM roles, one for master called kubernetes-master, one for nodes called kubernetes-node.
 * All AWS resources are tagged with a tag named "KubernetesCluster", with a value that is the unique cluster-id.

-###Script Details
+###Script Detailed Steps

 * Create an s3 bucket for binaries and scripts.
 * Create two iam roles: kubernetes-master, kubernetes-node.